-Metric No. 1.3.1 Institution integrates crosscutting issues relevant to Professional Ethics, Gender, Human Values, Environment and Sustainability into the Curriculum QIM Write description in maximum of 200 words: 1.
-The students participate in activities of NSS such are tree plantation drive, blood donation, cleanliness drive in villages.
-World environment day celebrations.
-2. In the UG programme offered by the Department there are courses such as: Human values, environmental science, Education, Technology and Society, Values and Ethics, Introduction to Women's and Gender Studies, Education, Technology and Society, Law and Engineering.
+1.3.1 Institution integrates crosscutting issues relevant to Professional Ethics, Gender, Human Values, Environment and Sustain ability QIM in to the Curriculum Write description in maximum of 200 words: e constantina 1.
+The students participate in activities of NSS such are tree plantation drive, blood donation, cleanliness drive in villages, World environment day celebrations.
+In the UG programme offered by the Department there are courses such as: Human values, environmental science, Education, Technology and Society, Values and Ethics, Introduction to Women's and Gender Studies, Education, Technology and Society, Law and Engineering.
 In the PG programme there are courses such as: Value Education, Personality Development through Life Enlightenment Skills and Waste to Energy, Research Methodology and IPR 3.
-There is provision of girl's hostel in the University, and girls common room in the department.
+There is provision of girl's hostel in the University, and girl's common room in the department.
 The women's cell is established.
 Gender sensitization activities talks are undertaken that cove issues of human rights, women's rights, gender justice, and gender equality.

-Head Department of Electrical Engineerin-I.K.
-Gujral Punjap Technical Universi Kaourthala-14406
+Head Department of Electrical Engineer 19 I.K.
+Gujral Punjab Technical University Kaourthala-144006